How To Upgrade ESXi 6.5 to 6.7 Using VMware Update Manager

 In the ESXi images tab, hit New Baseline.

-The Create Baseline wizard that is now opened contains three steps.
+The Create Baseline wizard that is now open has three steps:

-1. Enter a name and description for a new baseline.
-In the current example, the name is ESXi6-7upgrade.
+- Enter a name and description for a new baseline.
+In this example, the name is ESXi6-7upgrade.
 Hit Next to continue.

-The baseline has now been created, and you can see the created baseline in the Baselines tab of VMware Update Manager.
+The baseline has now been created, and it is displayed in the Baselines tab of VMware Update Manager.
 You can also see two predefined baselines (Non-Critical Host Patches and Critical Host Patches).

 Attaching a baseline